mimecast-scott/ttpurl-monitor/README.md

 ````
 DISCLAIMER: This is an unsupported, unofficial, experimental workflow leveraging the Mimecast 2.0 API
-TTP URL logs which shows allowed and blocked (malicious) end user URL clicks are cross-checked for changes in behaviour.
+TTP URL logs which collects allowed and blocked (malicious) end user URL clicks are cross-checks them so that administrators can be made aware if a malicious URL clicked was previously clicked by an end user and allowed.

 https://developer.services.mimecast.com/docs/securityevents/1/routes/api/ttp/url/get-logs/post
 ````